 The annual Field of Remembrance outside the Abbey was started in 1928 by Major George Howson M.C (died 1936), founder of the British Legion Poppy Factory.
 He and a few disabled ex-servicemen stood together around a battlefield cross with trays of paper poppies to sell to passers by who could then plant one beside the cross to remember the fallen.
 In 1932 the Field was expanded to include crosses for the fallen of each regiment and was open for a week.

 The Legion organizes the large plot each year and all proceeds go to their poppy appeal for veterans.
-In recent years the late Queen Mother and the Duke of Edinburgh have most often attended the opening ceremony.
-Prince Harry attended in 2014 and subsequent years.
+The late Queen Mother and Philip, Duke of Edinburgh had most often attended the opening ceremony.
+Prince Harry attended in 2014 and has opened the Field in subsequent years.
 The familiar words spoken at the dedication of the Field are from Laurence Binyon's poem "For the Fallen" - "They shall grow not old, as we that are left grow old: Age shall not weary them, nor the years condemn.
 At the going down of the sun, and in the morning, we will remember them."

 Vigil for the centenary of the Battle of the Somme 2016

-The Queen and the Duke of Edinburgh attended a short service on the evening of 30th June 2016, the eve of the battle.
+Queen Elizabeth II and Philip, Duke of Edinburgh attended a short service on the evening of 30th June 2016, the eve of the battle.
 Afterwards an all night vigil was kept at the grave of the Unknown Warrior until a service of Requiem on the morning of July 1st, the start of the battle.

 Lighting of the Belgian Torch